Kendubu1/golang-container-azure-ssh/README.md

-# golang Container w/ SSH Enabled on Azure App Service
+# Golang Container w/ SSH Enabled on Azure App Service | Proof of concept
 This sample leverages a startup script as the entrypoint.
 This script allows us to start the SSH service & golang container.

 ### Repository Modifications